dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

 For example, the assembly for our `GET32` which loads from an address and returns the value looks like:

+        @ libpi/staff-start.S
         GET32:
             ldr r0,[r0]     @ load address held in r0 into r0
             bx lr           @ return

-Whereas the machine code is two 32-bit integers:
+Whereas if you disassemble the executable (`arm-none-eabi-objdump -d`) you can see the machine code is two 32-bit integers:

             0xe5900000  #  ldr r0,[r0]
             0xe12fff1e  #  bx lr